cran-task-views/WebTechnologies/WebTechnologies.md

       - *DBREST*: [<span class="Ohat">RAmazonDBREST</span>](http://
         www.Omegahat.net/RAmazonDBREST/) provides an interface to Amazon’s Simple DB API.
       - `r pkg("paws")`
-        (`r pkg("GitHub")` ) is an interface to nearly all AWS APIs, including compute, storage, databases, and machine learning.
+        is an interface to nearly all AWS APIs, including compute, storage, databases, and machine learning.
 It also requires no external system dependencies.
   - Azure and Microsoft 365 are Microsoft’s cloud computing services.
 The Azure platform provides Paas, SaaS and IaaS and supports many different tools and frameworks, including both Microsoft-specific and third-party systems;